Why is my dog licking me? A vet's guide to tackling excessive licking

 2. Stress, boredom, anxiety

-Unfortunately, our dogs are prone to stress, and this can sometimes manifest in obsessive behaviours.
+Unfortunately, our dogs are prone to stress, and this can sometimes manifest in obsessive behaviors.
 Repetitive licking of people, objects, and themselves can be a sign of stress, dog boredom, or anxiety in our canine friends.
 You might notice your dog only licks you when they’re anxious (for instance, during a thunderstorm or firework show), or it may be that your dog licks anytime you’re near them.

-Licking is naturally comforting for dogs – it’s a grooming behaviour they undertake when calm and relaxed.
+Licking is naturally comforting for dogs – it’s a grooming behavior they undertake when calm and relaxed.
 In fact, it could even be seen as the canine equivalent of taking a deep breath in and out to calm down.

 For these cases, providing more entertainment is useful, as it can resolve boredom and reduce stress.
 The best dog puzzle toys are useful for dogs suffering from boredom, anxiety, and stress.
-They also allow dogs to redirect the repetitive licking behaviour onto an appropriate toy.
+They also allow dogs to redirect the repetitive licking behavior onto an appropriate toy.
 Lickimats and stuffed toys are great.
 Playing games with your dog can also relieve boredom, as can adding in some new training regimes.

 If your dog’s anxiety is severe, you are likely to see other symptoms – at this point it’s worth discussing with your vet.